Have you been told that you have a low TSH?

-- Other symptoms associated with low sex hormones including decreased libido, changes to your menstrual cycle, appetite changes, painful intercourse, vaginal dryness, changes to breast size/volume, and hot flashes.
+- Other symptoms associated with low sex hormones include decreased libido, changes to your menstrual cycle, appetite changes, painful intercourse, vaginal dryness, changes to breast size/volume, and hot flashes.

 #4.
 Lab Anomaly

-Another important cause of low TSH is that of a lab anomaly.
+Another important cause of low TSH is a lab anomaly.

 What do I mean?

 Believe it or not, your lab tests are not always accurate.